can3p/kleiner/README.md

 * Make it possible to generate scaffolding for other git hostings
 * Much better validation and error checking

+## Projects using kleiner

+* Kleiner itself!
+Scaffolding was based on initial project code and releases are done with kleiner

 ## License

 Apache 2.0